dotnet/aspnetcore/src/Microsoft.AspNetCore.SpaServices/README.md

 This package enables:

  * [**Server-side prerendering**](#server-side-prerendering) for *universal* (a.k.a. *isomorphic*) applications, where your Angular 2 / React / etc. components are first rendered on the server, and then transferred to the client where execution continues
- * [**Webpack middleware**](#webpack-dev-middleware) so that, during development, any webpack-build resources will be generated on demand, without you having to run webpack manually or compile files to disk
+ * [**Webpack middleware**](#webpack-dev-middleware) so that, during development, any webpack-built resources will be generated on demand, without you having to run webpack manually or compile files to disk
- * [**Hot module replacement**](#webpack-hot-module-replacement) so that, during development, your code and markup changes will be sent to your browser and updated in the running application, without even needing to reload the page
+ * [**Hot module replacement**](#webpack-hot-module-replacement) so that, during development, your code and markup changes will be pushed to your browser and updated in the running application automatically, without even needing to reload the page
  * [**Routing helpers**](#routing-helper-mapspafallbackroute) for integrating server-side routing with client-side routing

 Behind the scenes, it uses the [`Microsoft.AspNetCore.NodeServices`](https://github.com/aspnet/JavaScriptServices/tree/master/src/Microsoft.AspNetCore.NodeServices) package as a fast and robust way to invoke Node.js-hosted code from ASP.NET Core at runtime.